Women drinking tea in the garden. Memory Care. Dementia Care. Respite Care. Hospice care. Assisted living for dementia.

 • Start the conversation early: Discuss the move well in advance so your parent has time to process the idea.

-• Involve family and friends: The more support your parent has, the easier the adjustment will be.
+• Keep familiar people close: The more support your parent has, the easier the adjustment will be.

 5. Coordinate the Move